 - High throughput label-free flow cytometry based on multiplex Raman spectroscopy

-- Investigation of Raman Specrtroscopy for Diagnosis of Hirshsprungs Disease
+- Investigation of Raman Spectroscopy for Diagnosis of Hirshsprung's Disease

 - Radio frequency encoding ultrafast optical spectrometer and its demonstration in flow cytometry

 - Towards An Intelligent Sensor for Non-invasive Glucose Monitoring in Diabetes

 - Towards field malaria diagnosis based on surface enhanced Raman spectroscopy in a low-cost fluidic chip

 - Chao-Mao Hsieh, Manish Verma, Quan Liu.
 (2018, January).
 Development of Wavefront Shaping for Optical Spectroscopy.
 Paper presented at Focus on Microscopy.